cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Advanced Search, Version 2, with simple search parsing and filtering enabled.
 * Resized Event is _"working"_
 * There HAS to be a better way to cause a binding value to update on an event triggering?
     ```